Z-Jailbreak/apollo-ps4/README.md

  - To reload the list, press ![Square](https://github.com/bucanero/pkgi-ps3/raw/master/data/SQUARE.png).
  - Press <kbd>L1</kbd>/<kbd>L2</kbd> or <kbd>R1</kbd>/<kbd>R2</kbd> trigger buttons to move pages up or down.

-# Online Database
+# Online Database (Z-Saves Fork)

-The application also provides direct access to the [Apollo online database](https://github.com/bucanero/apollo-saves) of save-game files for PlayStation 4 games.
+The application also provides direct access to the [Apollo online database](https://github.com/z-jailbreak/Z-Saves) of save-game files for PlayStation 4 games.
 These usually offer additional features such as completed games that can save you many hours of playing.

 Currently, the list of available games and files is limited, but the project aims to add more save-games shared by the community.